Mark-Sign/documentation/api-references/mobileId/apiMobileidHashSigningStatus.md

 To use the php-client, please follow the installation and basic usage [here](/documentation/sdk-php-client.html#usage), and use [`AppBundle\GatewaySDKPhp\RequestBuilder\MobileidHashSigningProcessStatusRequestBuilder`](/documentation/class-ref/GatewaySDKPhp/RequestBuilder/MobileidHashSigningProcessStatusRequestBuilder.html) as request builder.

 ```

+/**
- * The hashSignToken was found from the response of 'initialize hash signing authentication via mobile id' request.
+ * The hashSignToken was found from the response of 'Initialize hash signing via mobile id' request.
  * The following is a dummy to use as example.
  */
 $hashSignToken = 'e654322d-9c20-4630-bc26-16e11d8243ff';